Section 1 – General Information

 Cork ETB Learners’ Voices Group was established in April 2021.
 It is led by learners and aims to give Cork ETB learners a voice.
 Click here to find out more.

-The group meet every 2nd Monday on Microsoft Teams.
+The group meet once or twice a month on Microsoft Teams.
 The meetings promote a flexible, inclusive and welcoming atmosphere, and everyone’s contribution is welcome.
 Please click the link below to the newsletters for updates from the group.

 If you would like to get involved or have any queries for the group, please contact Cork ETB Learners’ Voices on:

 The Learners’ Voices Group work on the Lundy Model of Participation, where we provide a safe space for learners to find their voice and express their views.
 It is also about ensuring that these voices are listened to and responded to in your Centre or Campus and by Cork ETB.